MthwRobinson/shir-connect-app/README.md

 {host}:{port}:*:{user}:{password}
 ```

-After the setup steps are done, you can start the unit tests by running `py.test --cov=trs\_dashboard` from the `/server` folder.
+After the setup steps are done, you can start the unit tests by running `py.test --cov=shir\_connect` from the `/server` folder.

 The Postgres database, which includes both schema and table definitions, can be initialized using the following CLI command:
 ```
-trs_dashboard initialize
+shir_connect initialize
 ```

 ### UI